JackZhao516/smrti_quant_alerts/README.md

   * Coins/exchanges newly added this time compared to last time
   * Coins/exchanges newly deleted this time compared to last time
   * Counts of each captured coin/exchange for how many times it has been sequentially captured

-## Donate / Sponsor
-I develop and maintain these alerts on my own in my spare time.
-Donations are greatly appreciated.

-* **Web3 Address**:  `0xbe7E9903cE3E4A0e717d2F71EBd8d4A4576B91D5`

 ## Contribution
 * Star/Watch/Fork this repository.